cilium/cilium/Documentation/gettingstarted/encryption-wireguard.rst

 they were sent.
 This behavior is intended.
 Encryption would provide no benefits in that case, given that the raw traffic can be observed on the node anyway.

-The Wireguard tunnel endpoint is exposed on UDP port ``51871`` on each node.
+The WireGuard tunnel endpoint is exposed on UDP port ``51871`` on each node.
 If you run Cilium in an environment that requires firewall rules to enable connectivity, you will have to ensure that all Cilium cluster nodes can reach each other via that port.